-Our Sweet Potato Casserole with pecan crumble topping is the ultimate holiday side dish.
+This Sweet Potato Casserole with crunchy pecan topping is the ultimate holiday side dish.
 This is my sister Tanya’s recipe, and it is famous at our family’s Thanksgiving dinners.
-It’s a classic recipe with a fluffy and souffle-like sweet potato layer topped with a crunchy pecan streusel.
+It’s a classic recipe with a fluffy and soufflé-like sweet potato layer topped with a crunchy pecan streusel.
+It’s also EASY to make.

-Sweet potato casserole recipe with pecan streusel topping with serving spoon
+Sweet potato casserole recipe with crunchy pecan topping with serving spoon

 This post may contain affiliate links.
 Read my disclosure policy.